Tax Residency (Act 20 & Act 22)

-So, by moving your investments or your company to Puerto Rico, investment income may be exempt from local taxes, and if it is not sourced from the mainland U.S, it may not be subject to US Federal personal income taxes.
+By moving your investments or your company to Puerto Rico, investment income may be exempt from local taxes, and if it is not sourced from the mainland US, it may not be subject to US Federal personal income taxes.

 The tax exemption decree will provide details of the tax treatment and shall be considered a contract between you, as Resident Individual Investor, and the Puerto Rico government.